borzacchiello/bhex/README.md

 seek: change current offset
   s[/{+,-}] <off>
     +: sum 'off' to current offset (wrap if greater than filesize)
-    -: subtract 'off' to current offset (wrap if greater than filesize)
+    -: subtract 'off' to current offset (wrap if lower than zero)

   off: can be either a number or the character '-'.
        In the latter case seek to the offset before the last seek.